Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab1.md

 We can get the check logic of the image from the tools/sign.c.
 It shows us that an image size should less than 510 bytes and end with 0x55, oxAA.

 ### Pratice 2 & 3
-In those pratices, we can use gdb to debug the bootblock.
+In those pratices, we used gdb to debug the bootblock.
 What we can see is, the cpu load the 0x7c00 for the first command.
 It does something init like register eax, ds, es, ss.
-Then, it will enable the A20 which is use to be compatible with the low address(20bits) when we use some high address(like 32bits).
-If we don't get A20 enable, the address higher than 1MB(1088kb) will be wrapped around to zero by default in real mode.
-So when we get A20 enabled, we can use the higer address.
-Prepare the gdt and gdtdesc structure then use lgdt command to transport them to registers.
-Then set CR0 register (protected mode) to 1 so that we get protected mode enabled.
-Prepare the registers under the protected mode, at this time, we finished the processor begins to execute 32-bit code.
-Now we can totally do operations under it.
-Set the ebp and esp then we can call bootmain.c.
+Then, it would enable the A20 mode to be compatible with the low address(20bits) for using high address(like 32bits).
+If we don't get A20 mode enabled, the address higher than 1MB(1088kb) will be wrapped around to zero by default in real mode.
+Next, prepare the gdt and gdtdesc structure then use lgdt command to transport them to registers.
+Then set CR0 register (protected mode) to 1 so that we got protected mode enabled.
+After the registers under the protected mode prepared, at this time, we had finished processor preparation to execute code with 32-bit address.
+Next, we will set the ebp and esp registers so that can execute bootmain.c.

 ### Pratice 4